-We can also make an attempt here to calculate the impact of the relationship.
-First note that the average income growth for this restricted sample was 7.1 %, which confirms our concern that there may be some particular characteristics of the rich that may influence the results in the full sample.
-Assume first that the coefficient reflects causality.
-Holding the other coefficients constant, then, indicates that an average household would increase its income growth by 2.1 percentage points from 1993 to 2000 if it lived in a community with the highest degree of empowerment and cooperation, compared to living in the community that scored worst on the index.
+The average income growth for the two poorest income groups was approximately 7 %, which confirms our concern that there may be some particular characteristics of the rich that may influence the results in the full sample.
+Assuming again that the coefficient reflects causality, and holding the other variables constant, then our results indicates that an average poor household would increase its income growth by 2.1 percentage points from 1993 to 2000 if it lived in a community with the highest degree of cooperation, compared to living in the community that scored worst on the index.
 Again, this is a substantial increase, but the warning about taking the figures as empirical facts rather than suggestions should be borne in mind.